Welcome - Amazon IVS

 Tagging

 A tag is a metadata label that you assign to an AWS resource.
 A tag comprises a key and a value, both set by you.
 For example, you might set a tag as topic:nature to label a particular video category.
-See Tagging AWS Resources for more information, including restrictions that apply to tags and "Tag naming limits and requirements"; Amazon IVS has no service-specific constraints beyond what is documented there.
+See Best practices and strategies in Tagging AWS Resources and Tag Editor for details, including restrictions that apply to tags and "Tag naming limits and requirements"; Amazon IVS has no service-specific constraints beyond what is documented there.

 Tags can help you identify and organize your AWS resources.
 For example, you can use the same tag for different resources to indicate that they are related.
 You can also use tags to manage access (see Access Tags).

-The Amazon IVS API has these tag-related endpoints: TagResource, UntagResource, and ListTagsForResource.
+The Amazon IVS API has these tag-related operations: TagResource, UntagResource, and ListTagsForResource.
 The following resources support tagging: Channels, Stream Keys, Playback Key Pairs, and Recording Configurations.

 At most 50 tags can be applied to a resource.